EOEPCA/deployment-guide/docs/prerequisites/storage.md

 To demonstrate the basic principles - the simplest case using SQLite for metadata storage and the local file-system for storage.

+!!! warning
-> This is only useful for demonstration purposes - for any real deployment a more robust network-accessible metadata engine (e.g. TiKV etc.) should be used, combined with a suitable object storage solution.
+    This is only useful for demonstration purposes - for any real deployment a more robust network-accessible metadata engine (e.g. TiKV etc.) should be used, combined with a suitable object storage solution.

 * Create a file-system (volume) `myjfs`...